anirudhsalaria/GoNews/README.md

 ### GoNews
 GoNews is a News website made using React.js and News API.
-Here you can read about various top headlines under different categories.
+Here you can read various top headlines under different categories.
 This website provides news under the categories Business, Entertainment, Health, Science, Technology and Sports.
 ### Steps for using website
 1. Fork the repository.